BLS vs CPR: What Ontario Healthcare Employers Require (2025)

 Hospitals, outpatient clinics, home & community care

-Ontario postings and partner clinical programs consistently expect a current BLS (healthcare provider level)certification.
-Nursing programs (which mirror hospital placement requirements) specify Heart & Stroke BLS (or equivalent) as a pre-placement must-have.
+Ontario postings and partner clinical programs consistently expect a current BLS (healthcare provider level) certification.
+Many nursing and allied health programs specify BLS as a pre-placement requirement.
 Expect annual renewal.
-Mohawk CollegeFaculty of Health Sciences

 Dental practices